Reuse machine configuration on many machines

 If you want to edit the fragment later, do it from this screen.

 Now that the configuration is saved as a fragment, you can delete each resource in the original config from your machine and replace the config with the fragment in the next step.
-By using the new fragment, all your machines will use the exact same configuration.
+By using the new fragment, this and every other machine you add the fragment to will use the exact same configuration.

 Add the fragment to multiple machines